Nadia365/nadya/README.md

 👩‍🎓From telecommunication diploma to neurotech research master to implementation analyst to where my destiny and heart will lead me

-🤔 Data is sexy when reveals a lot of juicy info
+🤔 Data is sexy when it reveals a lot of juicy info

-📈 Madly passionate about Data Engineering
+📈 Madly passionate about Data Engineering and Analytics, yet worried about which one to pick